 Cortisol continues to run rampant in your body, and the ability to stop the more harmful long term effects of cortisol decrease.
 Your immune system will remain suppressed (which may lead to a risk for illness), fat stores will start to grow in your midsection, your organs may start to experience structural damage because they won't have the proper defenses against stress hormones, and more.

-During the exhaustion phase, which can be chronic, it becomes harder and harder to deal with stress.
+During the exhaustion phase, which can be chronic, it becomes more challenging to deal with stress.
 While exhaustion doesn't necessarily mean tiredness, this stage may also lead to fatigue, breakdown in the muscles, and much more.
 Many people talk about feeling drained from anxiety, and it's true that anxiety is not only draining mentally, but also draining physically.

 The Endocrine System and Control

 This entire system is not something you can or want to specifically control.
-Of course, you want to cure your anxiety - and you can, since anxiety is incredibly treatable - but what you do not want to do is stop this system from occurring in general, because it's an extremely important system for keeping you safe from harm.
+Of course, you want relief from your anxiety - and you can get that since anxiety is incredibly treatable - but what you do not want to do is stop this system from occurring in general, because it's an extremely important system for keeping you safe from harm.